go-redis/docs/docs/index.md

 fmt.Println(incr.Val())
 ```

-To wrap commands with `multi` and `exec` commands, use `TxPipelined` / `TxPipeline`.
+To wrap commands with MULTI and EXEC commands, use `TxPipelined` / `TxPipeline`.

 ## Transactions and Watch

-To watch for changes in keys and commit a transaction only if keys remain unchanged.
-Note how we use
+With Redis [transactions](https://redis.io/topics/transactions) you can watch for changes in keys
+and commit a transaction only if the keys don't change.

+In the following example we implement [INCR](https://redis.io/commands/INCR) command using GET, SET,
-`redis.TxFailedErr` to check if a transaction has failed or not.
+and WATCH.
+Note how we use `redis.TxFailedErr` to check if a transaction has failed or not.

 ```go
 const maxRetries = 1000